Constantin1996/Constantin_App/README.md

 # README

-Hello, my name is Constantin Schmidt and I am a professional track and field athlete.
-Welcome to my first application.
+Hello, my name is Constantin Schmidt Welcome to my first application.

 Things you may want to cover: